mythril-forge/homebrew-spells/spells/level-1/divine-smite.md

 ## Description
 Choose a weapon that you are holding.
-For the duration, it glows with a righteous gleam, exuding bright light in a 20-foot radius.
+For the duration, it glows with a righteous gleam, shedding bright light in a 20-foot radius.
 Until the spell ends, the weapon is considered magical (if it isn't already).
 The first time you hit with a Weapon Attack using this weapon before then, it expels its power, and the spell ends.
 The attack deals an extra `2d8` radiant damage in addition to the weapon's normal damage and effects.